CampfireTales in Ghana

 Learn the Storytelling Tradition

+After sightseeing in Ghana’s capitol and spending the night in Accra, you will travel from to the lush Volta Region and work directly with community partners, educators, and villagers.
 Travel from Accra to the Volta Region to work directly with community partners and villagers.
-Learn from Elders, the Chief, the Queen, and community members about how story supports memory, identity, teaching, and cultural continuity.
+Learn from Elders, the Chief, the Queen, and community members about how story supports memory, morals and values, identity, teaching, and cultural continuity.

 Empowering Youth